srikumarks/elm-anima/README.md

 ### Space

-Animation applies to continuous values, typically and we need to be able to do some common operations on these values such as linear interpolation, value following, dynamics and such.
+Animations apply to continuous values, although there are generalizations to discrete values too.
+We need to be able to do some common calculations on these values such as linear interpolation, find distances and apply dynamics.
 The values can be one, two or three dimensional, or can be colour.
+The mathematical notion of a vector space is useful in this regard.

-To capture this variety of what can be animated, the module `Space` introduces the abstract notion of a continuous space of points that we move smoothly though.
+To capture this variety of what can be animated and the nature of the calculations that animations entail, the module `Space` introduces the abstract notion of a continuous space of points that we move smoothly though.
 The other animation concepts rely on this abstraction.

 [Elm]: http://elm-lang.org